Programs and Advocacy

 - A strong sense of passion, purpose, and sense of humor.

-- Bachelor’s degree in a related field required; Master’s degree, law degree, or higher preferred.
+- Bachelor’s degree required; Master’s degree, law degree, or higher preferred.

 The Schott Team currently operates virtually with staff located throughout the United States.
-This position requires regular travel to participate in grantor and grantee meetings, attend conferences, and otherwise participate in job-related events.
+This position requires regular travel to participate in various organizational meetings, attend conferences, and otherwise participate in job-related events.
 The employee is also expected to travel to staff retreats and board meetings up to six times a year.

 Physical Demands and Work Environment Factors